dorkodu/sage/sage.md

 <img src="resources/sage-dark.png" alt="Sage Logo" style="width: 70%; margin: 20px auto;"/>

-This is the proposal for Sage; a query-based, entity-focused data exchange approach originally created at Dorkodu to simplify the communication for data interactions between different layers of software, especially built for client-server applications.
+This is the proposal for Sage; a query-based, entity-focused data exchange protocol originally created at Dorkodu to simplify the communication for data interactions between different layers of software, especially built for client-server applications and APIs.
 The development of this open standard started in 2020.

 The latest working draft release can be found on [Sage’s website on Dorkodu Libre](https://libre.dorkodu.com/sage/).